Jasraj-Jassar/Art_WP_Text_Bot/README.md

 - Ensure your OpenAI API key has access to the required model.
 - WhatsApp Web must be active and logged in for pywhatkit to send messages successfully.

-## Developed by Jas
+## Developed by Jas Jassar
-This project was developed by Jas.
+This project was developed by Jas Jassar.
 Contributions, suggestions, and feedback are welcome.